vimeo/VimeoUpload/README.md

 1. We need to be able to communicate information to users about their [upload quota](https://vimeo.com/help/faq/uploading-to-vimeo/uploading-basics).

+1. We can't rely on NSURLSessionTask's `suspend` method.
+TODO: Explain why

 ### Target

 1. An upload system that accommodates / addresses each point listed above.